shobhit1812/urban-glare/README.md

 3. Redirect is a function used to programmatically navigate to another route, typically in loader or action functions on the server side.

+### Difference between `!name` and `!name.trim()`?

+1. `!name`: This will catch cases where name is null, undefined, an empty string "", or even 0.
+2. `!name.trim()`: This specifically checks if the string is empty or contains only whitespace (e.g., " ").
+However, if name is null or undefined, calling .trim() directly on it will throw an error.

+Using just `!name?.trim()` is enough.
+This single check covers all cases, ensuring that `name`:

+1. Is defined (not `null` or `undefined`)
+2. Contains non-whitespace characters

+This simplifies the code while ensuring the input meets your requirements.

 ### Todo

 1. category based on (puma, adidas, nike) - schema implement
 2. cloudinary,
 3. read redux more (connect)
+4. see the difference between upload on cloudinary in memoir, yt, e-bazaar